bjorn3/firefox_tab_organize/README.md

 * List all tabs grouped by hostname.
 * Discard and reload all tabs for a given hostname.
 * Move tabs to the begin and end of a window.
+* Directly close single tabs from the list of tabs.
+(As precaution you can't close all tabs for a single hostname at the same time.)